 A success timeline featuring the most significant achievements of Luis Miguel.

-In 1985, at the age of 15, Luis Miguel participated in the Sanremo Music Festival, where he won second place with his song "Noi Ragazzi Di Oggi".
-That same year, he received the "Antorcha de Plata" Award at the Viña del Mar Music Festival for his duet single "Me Gustas Tal Como Eres" with Sheena Easton and co-starred in the film Fiebre de amor.
+In 1985, at age 15, Luis Miguel participated in the Sanremo Music Festival, winning second place with "Noi Ragazzi Di Oggi".
+He also received the "Antorcha de Plata" Award at the Viña del Mar Music Festival for his duet with Sheena Easton, "Me Gustas Tal Como Eres".
+Furthermore, in 1985, he appeared in the movie Fiebre de amor.

-In 1989, the single "La Incondicional" from the album "Busca una Mujer" became a top-ten hit throughout Latin America and spent over seven months on the top ten of many Latin American charts.
-By the end of 1989, the second single "Fría Como el Viento" reached No. 1 on the Hot Latin Tracks.
-It cemented his transition from child star into an adult superstar.
+In 1989, "La Incondicional" became a top-ten hit throughout Latin America, spending over seven months on the top ten of many Latin American charts.
+Also by the end of 1989, the single "Fría Como el Viento" reached No. 1 on the Hot Latin Tracks.

-In 1990, Luis Miguel continued his successful transition from child singer to adult showman with the album "20 Años" and an ensuing string of sold-out shows.
-The album sold 600,000 copies in its first week and resulted in three singles, including "Tengo Todo Excepto A Ti" and "Entrégate", which both hit number 1 on Billboard's Hot Latin Tracks in 1990.
+In 1990, Luis Miguel transitioned from a child singer to an adult showman with the album 20 Años, which sold 600,000 copies in its first week and led to sold-out shows.
+The singles "Tengo Todo Excepto A Ti" and "Entrégate" reached number 1 on Billboard's Hot Latin Tracks.

 In 1991, the RIAA gave Luis Miguel a recognition for the high sales of the albums Romance and Segundo Romance.

-In 1993, Luis Miguel's fifth studio album, "Aries", was released, winning him the Grammy Award for Best Latin Pop Album that year.
-He was also invited by Frank Sinatra to join him on his Duets II album and perform live in a nationally televised special in honor of Sinatra's 80th birthday.
+In 1993, Luis Miguel released his fifth studio album, Aries, which won the Grammy Award for Best Latin Pop Album.
+Also in 1993, he was invited by Frank Sinatra to collaborate on his Duets II album and to perform live in a televised special honoring Sinatra's 80th birthday.

 In 1997, Luis Miguel's album Romances became the first Spanish-language album ever debuting at No. 14 on the Billboard Top 200.

-In 2003, Luis Miguel released his first pop album in over four years, entitled "33", indicative of his age.
-The album climbed to number 1 on Billboard's Latin Charts, earning him two Billboard Awards as well as Grammy and Latin Grammy award nominations.
-On the 33 Tour, Luis Miguel filled the largest halls in the U.S., toured throughout Latin America, including Chile where his album 33 sold 2.5 million copies.
-He also performed at Mexico's sold-out National Auditorium, and various sold-out shows in Buenos Aires, as well as other prestigious international venues such as Plaza de Toros de Las Ventas in Spain.
+In 2003, Luis Miguel released his first pop album in over four years, entitled 33, which climbed to number 1 on Billboard's Latin Charts and earned him two Billboard Awards, as well as Grammy and Latin Grammy award nominations.
+He also launched the 33 Tour which filled the largest halls in the U.S., Latin America, and Europe.
+Warner Chile recognized Luis Miguel as the artist with the most sold records sold in the history of Chile.

-In 2006, during the Mexico En La Piel Tour, Luis Miguel was awarded the "Estela de Plata" after giving 30 consecutive sold-out concerts at the Auditorio Nacional in Mexico, gathering over 260,000 spectators.
+In 2006, during the Mexico En La Piel Tour, after giving 30 consecutive sold-out concerts at the Auditorio Nacional in Mexico, gathering over 260,000 spectators, Luis Miguel was awarded with the "Estela de Plata" at the last concert.

 In 2008, Luis Miguel's album Navidades became the first Christmas album ever to be nominated for the Grammy in the category of Pop.

-As of October 2020, Luis Miguel ranks number two on Billboard's Greatest of All-Time Latin Artists chart.
+As of October 2020, Luis Miguel was ranked number two on Billboard's Greatest of All-Time Latin Artists chart.

 Facebook is a social media and networking service created in...